dell-esg/openshift-bare-metal/README.md

 ```

 ### Switch Configuration
 The dellos10 configuration role requires Ansible v2.5, which we will use via a container.
-Since your network switches are not configured yet, you will have to run these steps in an auxiliary system that has connectivity to the management ports in both OS10 switches.
+As instructed in the RA whitepaper, connect one of the 1Gb LOM ports in the bastion node to VLAN 7 in the S4048 switch (which also has the S5048F-ON switches management ports connected to it) so you can connect and configure the S5048F-ON switches via Ansible.

-Build the container image (install Docker if not already installed).
+In the bastion node, build the container image (install the docker engine if not already installed).
 Run as root:

 ```bash
 $ cd src/os10-configuration